The Case for Tall Wood Buildings

 Design Construction and Performance

 There is nature and there is architecture.
-Must the second come at cost of the first?
+But does the second have to come at cost of the first?
 Through his radical, beautiful, and sustainable construction of tall wood buildings, award-winning architect Michael Green works to solve worldwide housing demand while also reducing carbon emissions.
 His talks offer innovative and sustainable ideas that you can apply to how you work, live, and heal the planet.

 Green’s firm, Michael Green Architecture, designs advanced wood buildings around the world, with current projects in Paris, New York, Chicago, Portland and Vancouver.
 Green also runs the not-for-profit school, Design Build Research (DBR), and created Timber Online Education, which provides free global online courses to advance more environmentally sound and safe buildings around the world.